abduseK/pello_world/README.md

 pello world is a mobile application, developed using flutter mobile framework.

+## Note: the project is at design stage. there are a lot works that remain!!!

 # Student Name: Abdelselam Kemal Adamo
 # Email: abdelselamkemal74@gmail.com